Managing Patient Expectations

 You may know people who are very talented at the technical aspects of their work.
 Yet, if singularly focused on the technical task aspects, they may be off the charts in terms of expertise, but lacking in the social skills that inspire trust and loyalty.
 You may also know people who are amusing to know but have difficulty inspiring others to have confidence in their competence.
 They’re good at what they do, but others don’t see it somehow.

 One Great Leadership Skill: Knowing How to Inspire Discretionary Effort

-You want the patient care provided in your organization to reflect your values, and your commitment to caring.
-Leaders have a responsibility to teach and inspire staff to interact with others in a positive manner.
+You want the patient care provided in your organization to reflect your values and your commitment to caring.
+Leaders have a responsibility to teach and inspire staff to interact with others positively.
 What does it take to develop a culture of service excellence, where commitment to patients is expected and routine?
 Your success in making this happen depends on the discretionary effort of your staff.
 What are the three elements that inspire discretionary effort?
 What can you do with the “Eddie Haskells” – the employees who work with enthusiasm only when their supervisor is in view?

 Instant Rapport: How To Inspire Trust and Confidence When You Have Too Little Time and Too Many Patients

 Have you ever met someone and instantly liked the person, without even being sure why?
 Would your life be easier if people felt that way about you?
 What are three strategies you can use to create quick rapport when time is limited?
 Learn how to create the kind of rapport that inspires patients and other important people in your life to trust you.

 I'm sorry to hear that...
 Service Recovery Skills to Restore Patient Satisfaction